jayaSiP/Contact_Manager_Backend/README.md

 - Backend input validation and structured error handling

 🧪 **Tested with Thunder Client**
-- All endpoints tested and verified using VS Code’s built-in REST client plugin – **Thunder Client** ⚡
+- All endpoints tested and verified using VS Code’s built-in REST client plugin , no need to switch between POSTMAN and VSCODE – **Thunder Client** ⚡

 ---